kaavya1698/blockBOX/README.md

 ### Project Infrastructure

 The infrastructure needed for this project can be found at:
 [terragrunt-icon-analytics](https://github.com/kaavya1698/terragrunt-icon-analytics) which is a fork from the original repo.
-A second S3 bucket wass added to allow for fthe transfer of data from Amazon RDS to Amazon Redshift.
+A second S3 bucket was added to allow for the transfer of data from Amazon RDS to Amazon Redshift.
+Many deployments of infrastructure is dependent on previous components.
+In order to